 Bone Health Promotion

-Due to their high levels of calcium and vitamin K, collard greens can support strong bones.
-Calcium is critical for maintaining bone density, while vitamin K helps improve calcium absorption, making these greens a vital food for bone health.
+Collard greens are rich in calcium and vitamin K — both important for building strong bones.
+Calcium is essential for maintaining bone density, and vitamin K nature acts as a calcium booster, which definitely makes these greens a must eat food for your bone health.

 How to Incorporate Collard Greens into Your Diet